ksinha49/ai-workloads/use-cases/aps-summarization/README.md

 The provided template passes the `FontDir` parameter value to both functions so PDFs can be generated using `DejaVuSans.ttf` and `DejaVuSans-Bold.ttf` shipped in `src/`.
+The `file_summary_lambda` also searches this directory for a `summary_labels.json` file.
+You can override the location or supply an SSM parameter name via the `labels_path` property on the workflow input.

 ## Parameters